samfitgen/trgen/docs/Triathlete-Sprint_Distance_Triathlon-High_Volume.md

 **Description**:

-> 40min Easy (RPE 4) Work in 6x20-second relaxed sprints with 40 seconds of
+> 40min Easy (RPE4) Work in 6x20-second relaxed sprints with 40 seconds of
-> regular, RPE 4 running in between each.
+> regular, RPE4 running in between each.

 ### Friday